 This factsheet is part of a larger quantitative research project about Youth Accessing Support led by Netsafe in partnership with the Ministry for Women exploring New Zealand teens’ experiences of digital risk and harm.

 There would be few young people in New Zealand who aren’t online living out their daily lives.
 Netsafe is a charity supporting youth to answer their questions about social media and online activities.

 Our Fact Sheet Youth Accessing Support contains findings about the support sought by 14 to 17-year-olds who experienced unwanted digital communications in the prior year.
 More specifically, it reports on who they turned to for support, the reasons for their choice, and the perceived usefulness of any help they received.

-The findings highlight the important role that family (particularly parents) and close friends play in the actions teenagers take to cope with online incidents.
+The findings highlight the important role that family (particularly parents) and close friends play in the actions teenagers take to cope with online incidents and youth accessing support.